ambielecki/e28/independent-study/README.md

 What does that mean for you the developer?
 It means simpler development on near production systems on a local environment of your choosing.
-It does not matter if members of your team work with Windows, Linux, or Mac, with a few simple tweaks you can all work with the same dev environment.
+It does not matter if members of your team work with Windows, Linux, or Mac; with a few simple tweaks you can all work with the same dev environment.
 As a solo developer you gain the comfort of knowing that your code is running in a near production environment in your container (so if you intend to deploy on Ubuntu 18.04, you can develop in a container with Ubuntu 18.04).
 Your containers also provide code isolation so you can run many